 (Photos: Ice sculpture: Max Zuleta, Art Below Zero | Love sculpture by Robert Indiana: B Hu Totya derivative work [Public domain] via Wikimedia Commons)

 Have you ever noticed that when you cut a strawberry in half it looks like a heart?
-That alone should earn strawberries a place in your summer wedding menu.
+That alone should earn strawberries a place in your Valentine’s Day or summer wedding menu.
 Then there’s the flavor.
-Kudos to my daughters for figuring out that you can infuse cupcakes with that sweet summery goodness by simply adding a cup of pureed fresh strawberries to boxed vanilla cake mix batter.
-Then they adapted another recipe to come up with the strawberry glaze.
+Infuse cupcakes with that sweet strawberry goodness by simply adding a cup of pureed fresh strawberries to boxed vanilla cake mix batter.
+Top with a strawberry glaze.

 Take a look at that cupcake: perfect for a shabby chic, farm, or picnic theme, or any summer backyard wedding reception.